 1928: The Indian Insurance Companies Act enacted to enable the government to collect statistical information about both life and non-life insurance businesses.

 1938: Earlier legislation consolidated and amended to by the Insurance Act with the objective of protecting the interests of the insuring public.

 1956: 245 Indian and foreign insurers and provident societies are taken over by the central government and nationalised.
-LIC formed by an Act of Parliament, viz.
-LIC Act, 1956, with a capital contribution of Rs.
+Life Insurance Corporation formed by an Act of Parliament, viz.
+Life Insurance Corporation Act, 1956, with a capital contribution of Rs.
 5 crore from the Government of India.